Edmund Boyd Osler (Ontario politician): Philanthropy

 Beginning in the 1870s Osler became involved with philanthropy.
 His expertise as a successful businessman helped fund and support important causes related to arts, cultures, and health in the city of Toronto.
 Osler became a trustee for the Hospital for Sick Children in 1878.
 He also helped fund the new Toronto General Hospital.
 Osler lived in the Toronto neighbourhood of Rosedale at his estate Craigleigh.
 The Osler family donated the estate to the City of Toronto government after Osler's death; today the site of Craigleigh Gardens.

 Osler was a founder and generous benefactor to the Royal Ontario Museum.
 Together with George Agnew Reid, Byron Edmund Walker and others, Osler participated in the campaign to found an art museum in Toronto in the early 1900s.
 Osler began his involvement on a trip to Egypt from 1906 to 1907 where he met Charles T. Currelly, archaeologist and future director of the Royal Ontario Museum.
 In 1909 Osler personally pledged $50 000 over five years to assist with the collection of artefacts for the future museum.
 Osler would further contribute in 1912 by donating a large collection of paintings by Paul Kane to the cause.
 Through Osler’s and others influence, the Crown passed the Royal Ontario Museum Act in 1912 which led to the opening of the Royal Ontario Museum in 1914.
-Osler's descendants, the Matthews family, continue to support the museum to the present day.
-The museum’s Sir Edmund Osler Gate to the wing of the Matthews Family Court of Chinese Sculpture is named after him.
+Osler's descendants, the Matthews family, continue to support the Royal Ontario Museum to the present day.
+The Royal Ontario Museum's Sir Edmund Osler Gate to the wing of the Matthews Family Court of Chinese Sculpture is named after him.